bcgov/nr-broker/docs/operations_communication_queue.md

 ### Processing Flow

-1. The cron job dequeues a job from `notification-coms` using `RPOP`
+1. A BullMQ worker claims a job from `notification-coms`
 2. For each user reference in `toUsers`, it resolves actual users:
    - **Upstream references**: Finds users connected to the vertex via team roles
    - **Watch references**: Finds users with explicit watch subscriptions or matching default configs